hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @pekr yes

-[20:02:01](#upHtPAsz5Xj3tDsSbJe10qkypRC_HPnyTl7a4Zg6X3k) <kidd (Raimon Grau)>: there hasn't been a release since it was merged, so to get it now I think you have to compile it on your own Ì†ΩÌ∏ï
+[20:02:01](#upHtPAsz5Xj3tDsSbJe10qkypRC_HPnyTl7a4Zg6X3k) <kidd (Raimon Grau)>: there hasn't been a release since it was merged, so to get it now I think you have to compile it on your own üòï

 ## 7-Jun-2021